 Irvington is a very small city located in the state of Kentucky.
 With a population of 1,374 people and just one neighborhood, Irvington is the 240th largest community in Kentucky.

-Irvington is a blue-collar town, with 40.68% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Irvington is generally considered to be a blue-collar town.
+40.68% of the Irvington workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Irvington is a city of sales and office workers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Irvington who work in office and administrative support (21.20%), healthcare (5.98%), and management occupations (5.98%).

 Also of interest is that Irvington has more people living here who work in computers and math than 95% of the places in the US.